jzhang512/Containerized_SHiELD_Workflow/postprocessing/instructions.md

 # Post-processing Instructions

 ## Volume Mounts
 Make sure you have a directory set up on the host machine with your desired files.
-It will be known as `home` in the container and the directory that the Jupyter Server will have access to.
+It will be known as `home` in the container and the directory that the Jupyter Server has access to.

 ## Run Behavior
 Upon running the image, you will be provided a link for the Jupyter Server.